Workers’ Compensation For Nerve And Tendon Injuries

 - Pinched nerves from herniated disks

-These injuries can result from repetitive motions that some jobs require.
-They can occur in several ways, whether through physical compression (pinched nerve), or from inflammation or trauma from overuse.
+These injuries can result from the repetitive motions that some jobs require.
+A repetitive work injury can occur in several ways, whether through physical compression (pinched nerve) or from inflammation or trauma from overuse.
 If you or a family member has suffered nerve or tendon injuries on the job, you may have the right to pursue workers’ compensation.
-Our attorneys can help you do it.
+Our Pennsylvania attorneys can help you do it.

-Chronic Injury Can Be Difficult To Diagnose Or Treat
+Chronic Injuries Can Be Difficult To Diagnose Or Treat

 Many workers who do a lot of physical labor may not recognize the pain of nerve or tendon damage as something that warrants attention.
 That means that these injuries can sometimes become chronic and more difficult to treat.
 They can also be difficult to diagnose.